jackhwl/Vue/Vue3Fundamentals/Readme.md

 * Changing Vuex Store State with Mutations
 * Retreiving Items from the Vue Store
 * Using Vuex Getters to Return Calculated Data
+* Using Actions to Work with APIs and Asynchronous Data